 So for you, a writer looking at venues for your book, this means that you must ask yourself:

-Can you afford to be a professional author by self-publishing, or should you submit your work to “the trades”?
+Can you afford to be a professional author while self-publishing, or should you submit your work to traditional publishers?

 However… This is not to say you don’t belong in print.
-As I said before, “the trades” are a great option for the beginning writer with no editorial budget.
-The publisher there will pay for the editor to go over your work, and you always receive some kind of payment for the time you spent writing (this is never the situation with self-publishing).
-The person first reading your manuscript there expects grammatical imperfection, and is looking at the overall quality of your story and use of language.
+As I said before, traditional publishing is a great option for the beginning writer with no editorial budget– the best option, in my opinion.
+The publisher there will pay for the editor to go over your work, market your book for you, and you always receive some kind of payment for the time you spent writing (this is never the situation with self-publishing).
+The person first reading your manuscript at these places expects grammatical imperfection, and is looking at the overall quality of your story and use of language.

-Yes, “the trades” will probably reject your manuscript—if you do things right, various publishers will probably reject it more than a few times.
+Yes, traditional publishers will probably reject your manuscript at first— and if you wisely and stubbornly keep sending it back out the door, various publishers will probably reject it more than a few times.
 But if you research which imprint/publisher you are submitting to and how your manuscript fits into their image & product offerings, and if you write a good query letter, then a good writer stands a good chance of being published (and polished) without paying out of your own savings to do so.

 …And you will never have a book on the market that makes you look like an amateur hack.